lunartechfreek/blurty-minds/README.md

 2. At the top of the Repository (not top of page) just above the "Settings" Button on the menu, locate the "Fork" Button.
 3. Once clicked, you should now have a copy of the original repository in your own GitHub account!

+### Local VS Deployment

+There were no major differences that I found between Codeanywhere and the live deployed GitHub Pages.

 ## Credits

 I used various resources for content throughout the site.
 These are listed below in more detail.